slackapi/node-slack-sdk/docs/content/packages/socket-mode.md

 ## Listen for Interactivity Events

-To receive interactivity events such as shorcut invocations, button clicks, and modal data submission, your listener can subscribe to "interactive" events.
+To receive interactivity events such as shortcut invocations, button clicks, and modal data submission, your listener can subscribe to "interactive" events.

 ```javascript
 const { WebClient } = require('@slack/web-api');